- Entertainment and Media»

 Clearly, some of the minds behind DS9 understood, even from the first episode, that having Character A meet, fall in love, and have a broken heart, all within 45 minutes was not the way to go.

 Others clung to the 'episodic' paradigm of completing a story in one episode.

-The fortune factor that 'rescued' DS9 was the Internet.
+The fortunate factor that 'rescued' DS9 was the Internet.
 The writers had an instant connect with the viewers and picked up the trends.

-At the end of the Third season, with ratings slipping, the producers reacted quickly.
-This led to the introduction of the Klingons and Worf, a possibly that had not been imagined
+At the end of the Third season, with ratings slipping, the producers reacted quickly and wisely.
+This led to the introduction of the Klingons and Worf, a possibility that had clearly not been imagined.

 By the fourth season, DS9 hit it stride and outside of a few scattered diversions, the 'Wagon Train in Space' premise ended.